 During a physical examination, several signs may indicate right heart failure and cardiovascular damage.
 These include:

-Your doctor may ask about the frequency of fainting episodes and what activities were being performed prior to fainting episodes.
+Your doctor may ask about the frequency of fainting episodes and what activities were being performed beforehand.
 If right heart failure is identified, it will be included in the risk assessment.

 Symptoms of PAH and right heart failure are more likely to happen when the heart has to work harder, such as during physical activity.
 The World Health Organization functional class (WHO-FC) system was developed to determine how PAH symptoms affect day-to-day activities.
 WHO-FC is a somewhat subjective measure based on the amount of physical activity a person can perform without experiencing symptoms such as fainting, fatigue, and chest pain.